Path // www.yourhtmlsource.com > Frames > IN-LINE FRAMES

 hspace="x"

-sets a margin of white space around the frame to the sides.
+- sets a margin of white space around the iframe to the sides.

 vspace="x"